XGEN-Applications/XGEN-AWS-Reference/README.md

 ### uninstall from aws

-- run in terminal `sls remove --stage dev`
+- run in terminal `serverless remove --stage dev`

 Note: Same rules for stage param as for deployment.

 ### invoke functions locally

-- run in terminal `sls offline start`
+- run in terminal `serverless offline start`
 - use [Postman](https://www.getpostman.com/) or similar tool to invoke functions on the localhost

 ### tests